johnfawole/recursion/README.md

+# About The Project
+This code spells out how comments can nest themselves just like how comments work in Reddit.
+I learned how to build this from [Code Rocket Fuel](https://coderrocketfuel.com/article/recursion-in-react-render-comments-with-nested-children).

-# Getting Started with Create React App
+## Getting Started with Create React App

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).